ClementPla/fundus-odmac-toolkit/README.md

 filepath = 'my_folder/my_image.(jpeg/png/...)'
 image = open_image(filepath)
-pred = segment(image) # You don't need to resize, crop or normalize the image as it will be done automatically.
+pred = segment(image)
+# You don't need to resize, crop or normalize
+# the image as it will be done automatically.

 # pred is a post-softmax output of size 3xHxW.
-First channel: Background score, Second channel: Optic Disk score, Last channel: Macula score.
+# First channel: Background score
+# Second channel: Optic Disk score
+# Last channel: Macula score.

 ```